-Download a PDF copy of the Fact sheet - Renewal information for employers of nurses and midwives (261 KB,PDF)
+Download a PDF copy of the Fact sheet: Renewal information for employers of nurses and midwives (261 KB,PDF)

-Over 360,000 nurses and midwives with general or non-practising registration must renew their registration with the National Board by 31 May.
 You can help by reminding employees when their registration is due and encouraging them to renew quickly and easily online.

-An online subscription service is available for you to request publicly available registration details of multiple employees - up to 50,000 nurses or midwives at a time – using their unique registration numbers.
-It is important in the interest of public safety that you check the national register to make sure nurses and midwives are registered to practise.
+An online subscription service is available for you to request publicly available registration details of multiple employees – up to 50,000 nurses or midwives at a time – using their unique registration numbers.
+It is important in the interest of public safety that you check the national register to make sure nurses and midwives are registered to practice.

 If a nurse or midwife’s registration has been cancelled, details are published online on the national register of cancelled health practitioners.
 You can search a nurse or midwife’s details against this register.

-If a nurse and/or midwife applies to renew their registration before or within the one-month late period, they remain registered to practise while their application is assessed and processed.
+If a nurse or midwife applies to renew their registration before or within the one-month late period, they remain registered to practise while their application is assessed and processed.
 This is the case even if the processing timeline extends beyond the nurse or midwife’s registration expiry date (31 May) or the end of the following one month late period.
 Once the application process is complete, the nurse or midwife’s listing on the national register will be updated.

-If a nurse and/or midwife does not apply to renew before the end of the one-month late period, their registration will lapse.
+If a nurse or midwife does not apply to renew before the end of the one-month late period, their registration will lapse.
 The national register is the most accurate and up-to-date record of a nurse or midwife’s registration status.
-A nurse and/or midwife with lapsed registration who does not apply to renew their registration by the end of the one month late period will be removed from the national register.
+A nurse or midwife with lapsed registration who does not apply to renew their registration by the end of the one month late period will be removed from the national register.

-Once registration has lapsed, the nurse and/or midwife must make a new application for registration in order to practise.
+Once registration has lapsed, the nurse or midwife must make a new application for registration in order to practise.
 There is a fast track process available for applications within 4 weeks of the end of the late renewal period (ending 1 July).
-Nurses and/or midwives who submit a fast track application cannot practise until their application has been processed and their registration details are updated on the national register.
+Nurses or midwives who submit a fast track application cannot practise until their application has been processed and their registration details are updated on the national register.

 - Visit the AHPRA website